MOSEK/Mosek.go/doc/source/mosek.rst

     func (*Task) GetMemUsage (  ) ( meminuse int64, maxmemuse int64 )

+``meminuse int64``
+    Amount of memory currently used by the task.
+``maxmemuse int64``
+    Maximum amount of memory used by the task until now.

 Obtains information about the amount of memory used by a task.